rSlow/idiotDiaryV2/README.md

   😂)
 - checking the INN according to passport data (using selenium and parsing `https://service.nalog.ru/inn.do`)
 - checking birthdays (only for admins)
-- auto-sending information about birthdays every day at 10 AM

 ### 2. free shawarma 🌯 - imitation of screenshots about transfers to various banks.